1VinceP/home-portal/notes.md

   rewards: Array, // list of purchased rewards
   events: Array, // list of calendar events related to this user
   points: Number, // quantity of accumulated points
-  settings: {
   permissions: { // only modifiable by Admin
     canEditSelf: Array, // list of own properties this user can edit
     canEditChild: Array, // list of child user properties this user can edit },
   accountSettings: Object,
-  },
   meta: {
     createdOn: Date,
     createdBy: String, // relates to userId